 Here it is, the journey to restore our front yard, a follow-up article to my Get Sunday review.
 I’ve been meaning to publish this article earlier, but lacked the time to do so!
 Atlas, our new European Doberman puppy kept my hands full.
 After restoring the lawn in our backyard to a state that exceeded even its original condition, it was time to restore our front yard.
 Working the backyard for close to two months and extensively researching lawn care allowed me to understand what worked and what didn’t, what to do, what not to do.

 Like the situation with our backyard, our daily schedule is pretty hectic and I rarely have time to tend to our yards.
 Our front yard is only an after thought once I pull into our driveway from my 9-5 and then stride right through our front door.
 We did not pay attention to how bad our front yard had deteriorated until we noticed our backyard’s condition first.
-And the only way we noticed our backyard’s condition was after we placed a deposit for a doberman pinscher puppy which we plan to pick up in quarter 3 or 4 of this year.
-We have grand plans to convert our backyard into a mini dog park for our future doberman pup and a playground for our toddler.
+And the only way we noticed our backyard’s condition was after we placed a deposit for a doberman pinscher puppy.
+We had grand plans to convert our backyard into a mini dog park for our future doberman pup and a playground for our toddler.

 Once I noticed the backyard, I took a look at the front yard and decided to take action.
 Since the backyard is somewhat smaller and hidden from plain sight, I figured if I screwed up the backyard with my DIY lawn care, it won’t be a public embarrassment (not that our front yard isn’t already as it is).
 And if my DIY lawn care works, then I take what I learned in restoring our backyard and apply it to our front yard.
 Fortunately, this is exactly how it played out.